Avoiding Intellectual Property Pitfalls When Starting a Business

 Get Familiar with the Law

 The first step in ensuring that your business does not fall prey to common intellectual property issues is to gain a basic understanding of the intellectual property rights applicable to them and the laws that govern those rights.
-This includes being able to identify the types of intellectual property you have created or plan to create and any protections that are already in place in respect of that intellectual property, and understanding the processes involved inof obtaining further, greater protection for those intellectual property rights.
+This includes being able to identify the types of intellectual property you have created or plan to create and any protections that are already in place in respect of that intellectual property, and understanding the processes involved in obtaining further, greater protection for those intellectual property rights.

 For example, if your business offers a product or service in commerce in association with a name, design or slogan, you may have some level of common law trademark rights, but you would be better off to apply for a trademark registration to secure exclusive rights to the trademark across Canada.
 This creates more value for your business because the owner of a registered trademark has an exclusive right to use the trademark in Canada by virtue of owning a registration without further need of proof–-this is unlike the case of unregistered trademarks, where owners of unregistered trademarks have to prove the existence of reputation or goodwill associated with the trademark.
 Similarly, it is worthwhile to understand the basics of patents, industrial designs, copyrights, trade secrets, and other forms of intellectual property that may be applicable to your business and the products and services it offers.
 Knowing what patent, industrial design and copyright protection entails can help you avoid unwittingly undermining your entitlement to that protection in the future.
 This is critical.
 Many businesses mistakenly plan to put their minds to intellectual property protection “later” and are disillusioned when later rolls around and they learn that protection may no longer be available to them for reasons X, Y and Z. Establishing a basic awareness and understanding of intellectual property in Canada at the outset can help your business position itself to take full advantage of its intellectual property in the future.

 Aside from acquiring your own rights, you will want to avoid unlawful use, or infringement, of others’ intellectual property rights.
 For example, although many images, videos and texts on the Internet may not be explicitly marked as copyrighted, the absence of a copyright notice does not necessarily mean the work in question is in the public domain and free for you to use.
 This will be particularly relevant when creating promotional material for your business, signage, and when developing your website.
 Taking the time to determine which works are in the public domain, and therefore are free to use, and which works have copyright restrictions attached to them could help you avoid intellectual property problems and legal liability, and market your business with confidence.
 Note that ignorance of the law is no defence, and violations of intellectual property rights, whether conscious or not, can result in substantial damages awarded to the rights holder and injunctions requiring that the other party cease it infringing activity.
 Another example is where an inventor looking to protect their proposed invention may first consider a patentability assessment.
-These assessments involve a search of the prior art (patent documents and other documents) in order to identify whether there has already been disclosures by others similar to the proposed invention.
+These assessments involve a search of the prior art (patent documents and other documents) to identify whether there have already been disclosures by others similar to the proposed invention.
 Such assessments are useful because they allow the inventor to assess the probability of obtaining a patent before sinking substantial resources into developing and commercializing the proposed invention as well as incurring the cost of pursuing a patent for the proposed invention in one or more countries around the world.

 Moreover, avoiding intellectual property infringement issues helps your business enjoy a good reputation in its industry as well as with your consumers and employees, and focus its efforts on continuous improvement and growth rather than on defending often costly and drawn-out legal proceedings.